OwnYourData/dc-dga/README.md

 - Access dashboards for **data access requests, audit trails, and credentials**
 - Interact with **wallets** and **verifiable credentials** through secure OID4VCI / OID4VP flows

-It is designed to be modular, adaptable, and compatible with multiple backend environments (e.g., Data Intermediary Platform, DAO Portal).
+It is designed to be modular, adaptable, and compatible with multiple backend environments (e.g., Data Intermediary Platform, DAO Archive).

 ## About